-Wherever you will go with your pet, you are going to be asked for papers (and plenty of them) such as: health certification, vaccination verification, pet passport and an international health certification.
-If you are planning an international or interstate move, at least a month prior to your move check any rules and regulations regarding pets associated with your new destination.
-Filing for any necessary paperwork for your pet could take weeks so it is better to investigate the matter sooner rather than later.
-Once you have obtained proper paperwork for your pet be sure to make several copies.
+Wherever you will go with your pet, you are going to be asked for papers (and plenty of them) such as health certification, vaccination verification, pet passport, and international health certification.
+If you are planning an international or interstate move, at least a month before your move check any rules and regulations regarding pets associated with your new destination.
+Filing any necessary paperwork for your pet could take weeks so it is better to investigate the matter sooner rather than later.
+Once you have obtained the proper paperwork for your pet be sure to make several copies.
 Some countries and airlines will ask for special certifications or requirements to transport your pet or to be permitted to enter at all.
-In dealing with an international move with your pet do not rely solely on websites information provided, if you have any questions or concerns contact your airline and official country authorities directly.
+In dealing with an international move with your pet do not rely solely on the website information provided, if you have any questions or concerns contact your airline and official country authorities directly.

 Traveling by Car

-Adjust your cat or dog to the car experience prior to your move.
+Adjust your cat or dog to the care experience before your move.
 Start by taking short trips a few weeks before your move, ideally first to a park in the area and later to go visit the new neighborhood where you will be living (if possible).
 Patiently allow your pet to sniff every tree and sidewalk and do fun things with them – play!
 These outings will reinforce positive association with car rides for your pet and prepare them for the day of the move.
 On the day you are moving with your pet secure their carrier with a seat belt inside your vehicle.
-If you have a large dog consider buying a special seat belt adapted for dogs which allows them to sit and look out the window safely.
-In the case of a long distance car ride including an overnight stay, be sure to make a reservation at a pet-friendly hotel.
+If you have a large dog consider buying a special seat belt adapted for dogs that allows them to sit and look out the window safely.
+In the case of a long-distance car ride including an overnight stay, be sure to make a reservation at a pet-friendly hotel.

 Note: No matter what never transport your pet in the cargo area of a moving truck or leave your pet unattended inside of a sealed car.